madelmann/libMyJson/trunk/Docs/README.txt

 value, and a collection of name/value pairs.

-libMyJson is a simple API to manipulate JSON values, handle serialization and unserialization to string.
+libMyJson is a simple API to manipulate JSON values, handle serialization and deserialization to string.

 Trivia:
 -------

-libMyJson is a small (as in lines of code) and leightweight (as in memory footprint) JSON implementation which has been written and used as a data interchange format as part of a commercial project for a leading medical university in austria.
+libMyJson is a small (as in lines of code) and lightweight (as in memory footprint) JSON implementation which has been written and used as a data interchange format as part of a commercial project for a leading medical university in austria.